 In family life, there are many significant events that take place, such as births, marriages, or deaths of family members or friends.
 These are important to both the individual and the family, and it is important to spend time together as a family on these occasions.

 Both traditional and modern weddings take place in Korea, but these days traditional weddings are disappearing in favor of more modern weddings.
 Modern weddings are performed at wedding halls, hotels, churches, and temples.
 During the wedding ceremony, the bridegroom wears a tuxedo, and the bride wears a dress.
-After the ceremony, both bride and groom change into traditional Korean traditional garments and serve Pyebaek* to the groom's parents and other seniors.
-These days, it is common to serve Pyebaek to both families.
+Even after a modern ceremony, the official greeting to parents and relatives is sometimes done in traditional way.
+This is called ‘pyeback.’
+Over the past 10 years, the average marriage ages (first marriages) for both men and women have steadily increased (according to the National Statistical Office).

 At funerals, the family of the deceased prepares clothes of mourning and the deceased is dressed in special garments as well.
 Typically, the garments for the deceased are prepared in advance for the elderly while they are still alive.
 These garments differ by household and region.
 In some cases, the deceased is dressed in hemp clothes, in black or white.
 Guests attending a munsang* should avoid wearing bright colors, and dress in black or white.
 During munsang, it is important to pay your respects and pray together with the family.
 Money is also offered to the family as a means of showing condolences.